shuxianpan/ai-internship-2020/README.md

 # ai-internship-2020
 This is a pipeline for accessing to `UDPipe` and `Stanza` pipeline via one Python script, and have a CoNLL-U file as the parsing output.
-The default tool is Stanza.
-The default model is the default English model for Stanza.
+The default tool is `Stanza`.
+The default model is the default English model for `Stanza`.

 To use the pipeline, please download the models to local first, and run `main.py` in command prompt.
 Use the arguments to change the setting of tools, models, and output path: